-4. Integrating data sources to provide one source of truth to support unified reporting.
+Having one single source of truth will support unified reporting.
 It’s important to understand the impact each channel has in achieving your overarching strategy so that you are able to measure channel performance and overall effectiveness in line with your objectives.
-Through data source integration you are able to attain the complete picture and distinguish key learnings from one central dashboard or reporting hub – an example of which is shown below for InboxINBOUND.
+Through data source integration, you can obtain the complete picture and distinguish key learnings from one central location, dashboard or reporting hub – an example of which is shown below for Demand Acceleration.

-This allows B2B marketers to uncover exactly how their multi channel strategy is performing as a collective, to assess its success.
+This allows B2B marketers to uncover exactly how their multichannel strategy is performing as a collective, to assess its success.
 From this, informed decisions can be made as to any adjustments and enhancements, aiming to boost ROI to its maximum potential based on solid data and facts.

-5. Integrating channels with your marketing automation platform to facilitate nurture journeys.
-It’s crucial to focus your marketing automation platform around channel integration to ensure that the full demand generation funnel is covered by your multi channel strategy – minimizing waste, increasing efficiency and optimization opportunities all of which contribute to increased ROI.
+This integration will facilitate nurture journeys.
+It’s crucial to focus your marketing automation platform around channel integration to ensure that the full demand generation funnel is covered by your multichannel strategy – minimizing waste, increasing efficiency and optimization opportunities all of which contribute to increased ROI.

 B2B marketers can enhance the nurturing of customers and prospects purely by making sure their channel data around behavior, interests and timings of best engagement for example, are all being integrated into their nurture approach – using this customer data to effectively segment audiences and offer the right content on the right channel, providing an effective, seamless customer experience.
 Something as simple as trialing different send times for nurture emails and comparing open rates and CTR, or analyzing blog, video and infographic content to learn which is generating the most engagement can help identify best performing send times and content preferences.

-The below diagram is an example of how to combine data and channels in a way which keeps your audience moving freely within your channel ecosystem, whilst continuing to keep them responsive and engaged across many crucial touchpoints.
+The below diagram is an example of how to combine data and channels in a way that keeps your audience moving freely within your channel ecosystem, whilst continuing to keep them responsive and engaged across many crucial touchpoints.

 A well thought-out and fully integrated data approach like this allows each channel, system and platform to effectively talk to one another regardless of their differing metrics and capabilities.
 A triggered response based on an action will provide a consistent and natural user experience, making all the difference to your ultimate ROI.

-A fully integrated data approach in B2B multi channel marketing helps drive ROI as it encompasses channels and data to provide a unified customer experience.
-Through the 5 data integration tactics explored above, B2B marketers can understand how each contributes to overall multi channel strategy success and, as a result, improve reach, engagement and all-important ROI.
+A fully integrated data approach in B2B multichannel marketing helps drive ROI as it encompasses channels and data to provide a unified customer experience.
+Through the 5 data integration tactics explored above, B2B marketers can understand how each contributes to overall multichannel strategy success and, as a result, improve reach, engagement and all-important ROI.